haoyang9804/Papers4CompilerCorrectness/README.md

 + CyFuzz: A Differential Testing Framework for Cyber-Physical Systems Development Environments [Conference: International Workshop on Design, Modeling, and Evaluation of Cyber Physical Systems '17]
 + Random Testing of Compilers’ Performance Based on Mixed Static and Dynamic Code Comparison [A-TEST '18]
 + Finding missed compiler optimizations by differential testing [CC '18]
-+ SLEMI:Equivalence Modulo Input (EMI) Based Mutation of CPS Models for Finding Compiler Bugs in Simulink [ICSE '20]
++ SLEMI: Equivalence Modulo Input (EMI) Based Mutation of CPS Models for Finding Compiler Bugs in Simulink [ICSE '20]
 + Random testing for C and C++ compilers with YARPGen [OOPSLA '20]
 + CUDAsmith: A Fuzzer for CUDA Compilers [COMPSAC '20]
 + JEST: N+1-Version Differential Testing of Both JavaScript Engines and Specification [ICSE '21]